enioka/flowbox-spec/description.rst

 protocol (but optional in support).
 Each agent instance has the following mandatory configuration elements (stored as the agent sees fit in its technology context) :

+* unique agent id in the agent's global network.
+The agent id is a universal unique id to be generated before or during agent install.
+This id should be registered in the administration application that manages this agent.
+* floworg to which this agent belongs.
+As stated in the definitions an agent belongs to a single floworg.
-* path to certificate of the agent instance (yet to see if there is also a certificate per agent tenant when agent is deployed in multi tenant mode - if could be nice to use agent's instance certificate for the default tenant),
+* path/name of certificate of the agent instance (yet to see if there is also a certificate per agent tenant when agent is deployed in multi tenant mode - if could be nice to use agent's instance certificate for the default tenant),
-* fully qualified url to the administration agent from which the agent will get its configuration,
+* fully qualified url to the administration application agent from which the agent will get its configuration,
 * flag indicating whether the agent pulls his configuration (default) or if its pushed to the agent by the administration.
-  This flag is required for the agent to wait for its configuration upon startup when configuration is pushed
+  This flag is required for the agent to wait for its configuration upon startup when configuration is pushed or to retrieve its configuration from the administration agent.
 * predefined flow configuration to support administration & log protocol.
+This is the bootstrap configuration of the agent guaranteed to be both minimal and stable for a given release of the protocol.

-All other configuration elements should be derived from administration protocol.
+All other configuration elements should be derived from administration protocol and provided by the administration application that manages the agent.

 Application to Agent protocol